Average monthly salaries of local bus captains set to exceed $4,000 with government funding; sign-on bonus to rise by $2,000

 "However, we recognise that bus captains have a challenging job, with shift work being the norm, and the pressures of ferrying passengers safely and punctually through busy roads.
 It is therefore challenging to attract and retain new bus captains."

-The Government, union and operators also noted the ageing bus captain workforce; for every local recruitment, two drivers resign or retire.
+The Government, union and operators also noted that the bus captain workforce is ageing; for every local recruitment, two drivers resign or retire.

 And the proportion of local bus captains last year was just 41 per cent, down from 54 per cent in 2021.